How a Bone Marrow Transplant Is Performed

 If a transplant is determined to be a suitable treatment, a number of things must happen before the transplant can be performed.
 At Moffitt, our transplant team will work closely with the patient’s referring physician to prepare the patient for the procedure.
 The first step is to determine if we must find a donor whose stem cells match the patient’s.

 There are two main types of bone marrow transplant procedures, allogeneic and autologous.
 If a patient requires an allogeneic transplant, the transplanted cells will come from a donor, so a suitable match must be found.
 A person is a "match" if the proteins on the donor's white blood cells, called HLA (human leukocyte antigens) are compatible with the patient's.
-If a patient will receive an allogeneic transplant, the cells may be obtained from:
+At Moffitt, preferred stem cell sources for an allogeneic transplant are:

 - An unrelated donor